 Procedures require less setup and maintenance from you, but they also offer you less direct control over very fine details.
 Consider using procedures for use cases where customer issues are less sensitive and can be handled in a number of flexible ways.

-For more information on creating procedures, see Creating generative procedures for agentic AI agents (EAP).
+For more information on creating procedures, see Creating generative procedures for AI agents with agentic AI.

 If a use case has neither an active dialogue nor a generative procedure, or if no appropriate use case exists for a conversation, the AI agent forms responses using only the content of your imported knowledge source, not dialogues or procedures.
 You can configure a use case this way if you want to trigger some actions or track a certain topic in analytics, but still let the response be purely generative.